Translational Metabolic Genomics in the Grarup Group

 The goal of the Grarup Group is to define the genetic determinants of diabetes-related phenotypes and to perform detailed physiological characterization of these variants in humans.
 The ambition is to translate this knowledge into clinically relevant interventions.

-The overarching goal of the Grarup Group is to gain a deeper understanding of the genetic architecture of type 2 diabetes, to expand our insights into diabetes pathogenesis and pathophysiology and thereby derive novel drug targets for diabetes and advances in clinical diabetes management and prevention.
+The overarching goal of the Grarup Group is to gain a deeper understanding of the genetic architecture of type 2 diabetes, to expand our insights into diabetes pathogenesis and pathophysiology and thereby contribute to the translation of basal findings towards advancements in clinical diabetes management and prevention.

 “FGF21 Is a Sugar-Induced Hormone Associated with Sweet Intake and Preference in Humans”